TheLazySquid/Gimloader/plugins/README.md

 ## CameraControl [code](./CameraControl.js) [install](https://thelazysquid.github.io/gimloader/?installUrl=https://raw.githubusercontent.com/TheLazySquid/Gimloader/main/plugins/CameraControl.js)

-When using this plugin you can scroll and your camera will zoom in and out.
+When using this plugin you can hold shift and scroll to make your camera zoom in and out.
 You can also hit Shift + F to enable freecam, which you can move around with the arrow keys.
-Zooming out to much can lead to lag or crashes.
+Zooming out too much can lead to lag or crashes.

 ## DLDTAS [code]('./DLDTAS') [install](https://thelazysquid.github.io/gimloader/?installUrl=https://raw.githubusercontent.com/TheLazySquid/Gimloader/main/plugins/DLDTAS/build/DLDTAS.js)